Alchemy CMS: great for managing websites integrated with Ruby on Rails

 Notice the little question mark bubbles next to elements in the editor:

-Those are hints that a revealed on hover, populated from the
+Those are hints that are revealed on hover, populated from the

 elements.yml example earlier in this post.
 You can help your content authors by providing explanations for elements and fields that may need some extra consideration.
 I find this to be a very nice touch, requiring a minimal amount of extra effort while authoring the